CCTV and GDPR

 CCTV signs: Are yours GDPR compliant?

-CCTV GDPR affects all businesses
+GDPR affects all businesses with CCTV

 Any businesses that have a CCTV system are obliged to notify people that images of them are being collected.
 These images are classified as ‘personal data’ because it’s possible to identify an individual from that information.
 The most effective method of alerting people is via clearly placed signs within any area captured by the cameras – in fact, the best place is as they first come into range of the cameras, so normally by the entrance.